jsimell/TrafficSimulator/README.md

 # Introduction
 This repository contains a complete C++ program which can be used to simulate and analyze the traffic of a city model inputted as a JSON file.
-The program utilizes the SFML and QT libraries.
+The program utilizes the SFML and QT libraries and uses CMake for building.

 This document contains instructions on how to use the program.